hleiaa/latex-action-github/README.md

 ### LaTeX linter (chktex) by j2kun

-# Choose your build method
+# Overview and comparison of methods to build LaTeX using Travis CI

 ## Tectonic